 How to reduce your risk

-Healthy diet: Diets rich in whole grains, fruits, vegetables, legumes, and nuts and low in refined (white) grains, red meat, and sugar-sweetened beverages have been found to help promote healthy blood sugar levels.
+Diets rich in whole grains, fruits, vegetables, legumes, and nuts and low in refined (white) grains, red meat, and sugar-sweetened beverages can help promote healthy blood sugar levels.
 A Mediterranean diet has been shown to reduce diabetes risk and is a very healthy style of eating for pregnancy.

 Carbohydrates such as grains, fruit, milk, yogurt, and starchy vegetables like potatoes have the biggest impact on blood sugar levels.
 Keeping your carbohydrates intake consistent throughout the day can help promote more steady blood sugar levels and minimize blood sugar spikes.
 The Sweet Success program is often used as a resource for healthy eating for women with gestational diabetes and can also help diabetes prevention.